princesslana/smalld/docs/getting_started/java.md

 }
 ```

-We can now test our our maven compilation and run setup by executing
+We can now test our maven compilation and run setup by executing
 ```bash
 $ mvn compile exec:java
 ```